Skip to content

 For nature excursions, sturdy shoes, sun protection, a jacket, and water are important.
 The sun can be strong, the wind cool, and the temperature drops quickly in the evening.

-Relevant internal pages for further planning are Peru, Climate in Peru, Transport in Peru, Accommodation in Peru, and Culture of Peru.
+Relevant internal pages for further planning are Peru Overview, Climate in Peru, Transport in Peru, Safety in Peru, and Packing List Peru.

 Where is Huancayo located?